Myanmar's first census in three decades extended amid controversy

 The problem is not limited to the Rohingyas.

-The government and UNFPA have been criticized for basing the census on 135 officially recognized ethnic groups.
+The government and UNFPA have been criticised for basing the census on 135 officially recognised ethnic groups.
 Critics say that is outdated and inaccurate.

 Ethnic groups say their political representation and claims to ethnicity could be compromised if they are undercounted.